Namunah1/NewsApp/README.md

 ### 👤 User Authentication
 - Register with **name**, **email**, **password**, and **country**.
 - On login, user is shown only **country-specific** news from **all categories**.
-- JWT-based authentication for secure access.
+- Session-based authentication for secure access.

 ### 📰 News Functionality
 - View categorized news: **Business**, **Technology**, **Health**, etc.